sagravsd/sagravsd.github.io/_posts/2025-04-28-wordtrip-ios.md

 The analysis focused on these objectives:

 ### 1. Personal Information
    - **Objective:** Ensure that personal information is collected, stored, and shared properly and securely.
+   - **Procedure:** Check what information is collected and if it sent securely (using HTTPS or another secure method); check that the app has a clear privacy policy explaining how personal information is used and shared.
+Verify that uses can control what personal information they want to share and can turn off data collection.
+   - **Expected Outcome:** Personal info is collected only when necessary, securely stored, and users know how their data is used; Users can manage or delete their personal information easily.
+   - **Actual Outcome:**

+### 2. Device Information
+   - **Objective:** Ensure device information is collected and used securely.
+   - **Procedure:** Check what device information is collected (i.e. device type, OS, etc.) and ensure that the app asks for permission; Check that device IDs or other identifies are protected or anonymized.
+   - **Expected Outcome:** Personal device information is collected only when needed, transmitted securely, and protected; Users can manage or delete their device information when they want.
+   - **Actual Outcome:**

+### 3. Personal Information
+   - **Objective:** Ensure that personal information is collected, stored, and shared properly and securely.
+   - **Expected Outcome:** Personal info is collected only when necessary, securely stored, and users know how their data is used; Users can manage or delete their personal information easily.
+   - **Actual Outcome:**

+### 4. Personal Information
+   - **Objective:** Ensure that personal information is collected, stored, and shared properly and securely.
+   - **Expected Outcome:** Personal info is collected only when necessary, securely stored, and users know how their data is used; Users can manage or delete their personal information easily.
+   - **Actual Outcome:**

+### 5. Personal Information
+   - **Objective:** Ensure that personal information is collected, stored, and shared properly and securely.
+   - **Expected Outcome:** Personal info is collected only when necessary, securely stored, and users know how their data is used; Users can manage or delete their personal information easily.
+   - **Actual Outcome:**

+### 6. Personal Information
+   - **Objective:** Ensure that personal information is collected, stored, and shared properly and securely.
    - **Expected Outcome:** Personal info is collected only when necessary, securely stored, and users know how their data is used; Users can manage or delete their personal information easily.
    - **Actual Outcome:**

 ### Locations of Data Storage
 The following locations had the most useful data stored in it: